How to Change UAC Prompt Behavior in Windows 11

 Summary

-Windows 11 uses UAC prompts to ask for permission before letting programs make changes, keeping your PC safe.- Windows 11 asks for permission before running some programs.
+Windows 11 uses User Account Control (UAC) prompts to ask for permission before programs make important changes, keeping your PC secure.
+You can choose how often UAC asks for this permission, like denying requests or prompting on a secure screen.
+These settings can be changed using either the Local Security Policy Editor or the Registry Editor.- Windows 11 asks for permission before running some programs.
 This keeps your PC safe.

 - You can change how Windows asks for this permission.
 You can deny requests, prompt on a secure screen, or prompt normally.